atodorov/atodorov.github.com/source/_posts/2013-04-03-what-runs-your-startup-ucha.se.markdown

 Want More Info?
 ---------------

-If you’d like to hear more from Ucha.se please comment below.
+If you’d like to hear more from *Ucha.se* please comment below.
-I will ask them to follow this thread and reply to you questions.
+I will ask them to follow this thread and reply to your questions.